What to Do When You’re in an Accident with an Uninsured Driver

 The time to consider what would happen if you were involved in an accident where another driver has no insurance is before it occurs.
 Insurance coverage can’t protect you after the fact.

-Adding uninsured motorist or underinsured motorist coverage to your insurance policy is a relatively inexpensive way to provide you and your family valuable financial protection.
+Adding UM/UIM coverage to your insurance policy is a relatively inexpensive way to provide you and your family valuable financial protection.